hung-phan/composer/README.md

 }
 ```

-`clientStateIds` in HttpMethod will need to be associated with a list of `DataContainer`.
+`stateIds` in HttpMethod will need to be associated with a list of `DataContainer`.
 Its responsibility is when
 specified in the `HttpMethod` object, it will extract that `elementState` in the client and send it along
 with the request to the server side